Azure/bicep-registry-modules/avm/res/machine-learning-services/workspace/README.md

 ### Parameter: `privateEndpoints.service`

-The service (sub-) type to deploy the private endpoint for.
-For example "connection".
+The subresource to deploy the private endpoint for.
+For example "vault", "mysqlServer" or "dataFactory".

 - Required: No
 - Type: string